Chameleons: Profile and Information

 Size

-According to the ITIS ( Integrated Taxonomic Information System), there exist 171 species of chameleons.
-With this much different species, these chameleons have to come in different sizes.
+According to the ITIS ( Integrated Taxonomic Information System), 171 species of chameleons exist.
+With this many different species, these chameleons must come in different sizes.

-According to Encyclopedia Britannica, the largest chameleon recorded is the Parson’s chameleon.
+Encyclopedia Britannica says the largest chameleon recorded is the Parson’s chameleon.
 It grows up to 69.5 centimeters (37 inches) long.
-The Oustalet’s, also known as the Madagascan chameleon, is considerably very large and can grow up to 60 cm (23 inches) long.
+The Oustalet, also known as the Madagascan chameleon, is very large and can grow up to 60 cm (23 inches) long.

 The smallest chameleon, however, has a specific distinction.
 It is also one of the tiniest vertebrates ever found.
-The leaf chameleon can grow to about 16 millimeters (0.5 inches) and are able to sit on the head of a match stick comfortably.
+The leaf chameleon can grow to about 16 millimeters (0.5 inches) and comfortably sit on the head of a match stick.

 Chameleons, unlike other reptiles, don’t stop growing throughout their lives.
-They shed their skin in little pieces as their old skin becomes too small, dissimilar to snakes that are able to shed all at once.
+They shed their skin in little pieces as their old skin becomes too small, unlike snakes that can shed all at once.

 Changing skin color is a vital part of communication among this reptile.
 “Chameleons switch their skin color in response to emotions, such as fear or anger, change in light, humidity or temperature,” according to the San Diego Zoo.